Jang-Woo-AnnaSoft/execution-boundaries/README.md

 With just **9 structured questions**, a complete device behavior can be defined.

 This is not a concept.
 **It is already implemented.**

+AI does not need to guess anymore.

 Scan a QR code on a Matter-enabled platform, and the device works immediately.